ruslan-bikkinin/code-push/cli/README.md

 ### FAQ and troubleshooting

-Q: I've updated my CodePush CLI to the latest version but don't want to use the Code Signing feature.
+Q: I've updated my CodePush CLI to the latest version but don't want to use the code signing feature.
 Will the new CLI break my existing applications?

 A: No, you don't have to use the Code Signing feature at all; you may continue to update your apps as you have in the past.